 - Incorporate historical context and emerging developments in computer science to create adaptable and efficient algorithmic solutions that reflect ethical considerations and global awareness.

 - Use the techniques, skills and emerging tools necessary for analysis and evolution of algorithms in computer science.

-Upon completion of the Software Engineering specialization (offered at the Providence and North Miami campuses), graduates are expected to:
+Upon completion of the Software Engineering specialization (offered at the Providence campus), graduates are expected to:

 - Integrate knowledge, tools and problem-solving skills to carry out the design, creation, maintenance and testing of state-of-the-art software solutions.